Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Instead of thinking outside the box, get rid of the box."
+> "You are not the drop in the ocean, but the ocean in the drop."
 > — **Deepak Chopra**

 ---